-Within NAICS, there are 20 primary two-digit NAICS code classifications that are commonly referred to as sectors.
+Within NAICS, 20 primary two-digit NAICS code classifications are commonly referred to as sectors.
 For example, all Construction related businesses are under the NAICS two-digit code of 23.

-While it’s not uncommon for a business to have multiple codes, you will choose the NAICS that is closest to the primary business activity.
+While it’s not uncommon for a business to have multiple codes, you will choose the NAICS closest to the primary business activity.

 Besides tracking economic activity, some other uses of NAICS codes include:

 - Helping businesses find potential customers that operate in specific industries

 - Identifying whether a business can compete for government contracts

 - Filling out tax forms